-Numbness and weakness of the face are common stroke warning signs.
-Stroke is the third most common cause of death among Americans.
-It’s also a leading cause of serious, long-term disability, so if you suspect a stroke, you should call 911 or go to the emergency room as soon as possible.
+Strokes are also a leading cause of serious, long-term disability.
+If you suspect a loved one is having a stroke, call 911 or take them to the nearest emergency room as soon as possible.

 Rapid diagnosis and treatment can minimize or even prevent the effects of a stroke.
 Unfortunately, people experiencing a stroke often do not recognize what is happening and delay medical treatment.
 That’s why it’s so important to know the signs and act quickly.